cannam/repoint/README.md

 of the same version-control systems as Vext supports for libraries.

-Vext expects the archive target filename to have one of a small set of recognised suffixes (.tar, .tar.gz, .tar.bz2, .tar.xz) and requires that GNU tar be available in the current PATH.
-You can explicitly exclude some files from the archive by adding one or more options of the form `--exclude <path>` after the target filename.
+Vext expects the archive target filename to have one of a small set of recognised suffixes: .tar, .tar.gz, .tar.bz2, .tar.xz, and it requires that GNU tar or a compatible program be available in the current PATH.
+(This is unlikely to be straightforward on Windows.)
+Zip archives are not yet supported.
+You can explicitly exclude some files from the archive by adding one or more options of the form `--exclude
+<path>` after the target filename.

 Further configuration